isomerpages/moe-greenridgepri/_achievements/Staff.md

 	</figcaption>
 </figure>

-<p style="text-align: justify;">Congratulations to Mr Arivalagan for being awarded the Commendation Medal at the National Day Awards 2020!
-The Commendation Medal is awarded to public officers who have distinguished themselves through commendable performance and conduct, or significant efficiency, competence and devotion to duty.
-We thank him for his exceptional work in teaching and leading fellow teachers all these years and look forward to his continuous contributions to education.</p>
+<p style="text-align: justify;">Congratulations to Mdm Nur Jannah bte Juri for being awarded the Long Service Medal!
+The Long Service Medal is awarded to public service officers who are of irreproachable character and have completed at least 25 years of service in the public service.
+We thank her for their dedication and 25 years of service to education.</p>